Bayesian Risk Markov Decision Processes: Abstract

 \section{Abstract}

-We consider Markov Decision Processes (MDPs) where distributional parameters, such as transition probabilities, are unknown and estimated from data.
+We consider finite-horizon Markov Decision Processes where parameters, such as transition probabilities, are unknown and estimated from data.
 The popular distributionally robust approach to addressing the parameter uncertainty can sometimes be overly conservative.
-In this paper, we propose a Bayesian risk approach to MDPs with parameter uncertainty, where a risk functional is applied in nested form to the expected discounted total cost with respect to the Bayesian posterior distributions of the unknown parameters in each time stage.
-The proposed approach provides more flexibility of risk attitudes towards parameter uncertainty and takes into account the availability of data in future time stages.
-For the finite-horizon MDPs, we show the dynamic programming equations can be solved efficiently with an upper confidence bound (UCB) based adaptive sampling algorithm.
-For the infinite-horizon MDPs, we propose a risk-adjusted Bellman operator and show the proposed operator is a contraction mapping that leads to the optimal value function to the Bayesian risk formulation.
-We demonstrate the empirical performance of our proposed algorithms in the finite-horizon case on an inventory control problem and a path planning problem.
+In this paper, we propose a new formulation, Bayesian risk Markov decision process (BR-MDP), to address parameter uncertainty in MDPs, where a risk functional is applied in nested form to the expected total cost with respect to the Bayesian posterior distributions of the unknown parameters.
+The proposed formulation provides more flexible risk attitudes towards parameter uncertainty and takes into account the availability of data in future time stages.
+To solve the proposed formulation with the conditional value-at-risk (CVaR) risk functional, we propose an efficient approximation algorithm by deriving an analytical approximation of the value function and utilizing the convexity of CVaR.
+We demonstrate the empirical performance of the BR-MDP formulation and proposed algorithms on a gambler’s betting problem and an inventory control problem.

+\begin{ack} The authors gratefully acknowledge the support by the Air Force Office of Scientific Research under Grant FA9550-19-1-0283 and Grant FA9550-22-1-0244, and National Science Foundation under Grant DMS2053489. \end{ack}